 As a governing body, we strive, together with our committees, activity participants and neighbourhood groups, to form a committed community, where we explore opportunities to grow old in a healthy and happy way.
 We do this within our village and, where possible, with already existing groupings.

 The governing board is available for questions and comments: firstname.lastname@example.org

 - Themed meetings: Pink Village Amsterdam organises a themed meeting every two or three months, where everyone is welcome.
 Meetings are announced well in advance in the newsletter.
 If you have a subject for the meeting, which you consider to be important, send us an email

-- Museum visits and lunch: Visit a museum and discuss a particular exhibition, followed by lunch.
-More information
+Museum visits and lunch: Visit a museum and discuss a particular exhibition, followed by lunch.
+Canceled for the moment.

 - Film: Our film group goes to the movies every fourth Sunday afternoon (round about 4pm) and each second Tuesday evening (at about 7pm) in the month.
 Contacts: Jeanette and Lode.
 Send an email